Princess Charlotte Steals the Show With Another Adorable Wave at the Royal Wedding

 Princess Charlotte has that royal wave down.

-The 3-year-old royal stole fans' hearts when she gave another adorable wave ahead of Prince Harry and Meghan Markle's wedding.
+The 3-year-old royal stole fans' hearts when she gave another adorable wave ahead of Prince Harry and Meghan Markle's wedding on Saturday.

 Upon arriving at St. George's Chapel in Windsor with her fellow bridesmaids and mother Kate Middleton, the little princess waved from the car.
 After stepping out of the vehicle, she then turned to the crowd and greeted everyone with a royal wave.
+She also gave another wave after Meghan and Harry tied the knot and rode off for their carriage procession.

-The niece of the groom is one of six bridesmaids.
-There's also Florence van Cutsem, whose cousin Grace van Cutsem was a memorable bridesmaid in Kate and Prince William's wedding, as well as Ivy Mulroney, the daughter of Meghan's friend Jessica Mulroney.
-The other bridesmaids include Harry's goddaughter, Zalie Warren, and Meghan's two goddaughters Remi Litt and Rylan Litt.
+The niece of the groom was one of six bridesmaids.
+There was also Florence van Cutsem, whose cousin Grace van Cutsem was a memorable bridesmaid in Kate and Prince William's wedding, as well as Ivy Mulroney, the daughter of Meghan's friend Jessica Mulroney.
+The other bridesmaids included Harry's goddaughter, Zalie Warren, and Meghan's two goddaughters, Remi Litt and Rylan Litt.
 Like Charlotte, they all arrived with their mothers.

-There are also four page boys, including Charlotte's brother Prince George, and her father William is best man.
+There were also four page boys, including Charlotte's brother Prince George, and her father William was best man.